Life is better on the open sea.

-We landed in Vancouver late May for seven days of unbridled joy and luxury along with taking in the great sights of the 40th Parallel North.
-After an overnight stay in a comfortable motel (incidentally, run by third generation Indians) we boarded a luxury bus specifically run by the Vancouver Tourism Board for cruise passengers.
-The bus took us on a sightseeing trip of Vancouver.
+For those of us who live in the Tropics, exotic destinations like Alaska, Icy Strait and Anchorage are those far away frozen dreams, which may thaw into reality, perhaps, once in our lifetime.
+The land of the midnight sun, whale watching, salmon trails, the grandeur of wildlife, flora and fauna; evokes the spirit of adventure even in advanced middle-aged couples like us and when the whole journey can be done aboard a luxury cruise liner, it’s akin to Shangri-La.
+We landed in Vancouver in late May for seven days of unbridled joy and luxury along with taking in the great sights of the 40th Parallel North.
+After an overnight stay in a comfortable motel (incidentally, run by third-generation Indians) we boarded a luxury bus specifically run by the Vancouver Tourism Board for cruise passengers.
+The bus took us on a sightseeing trip to Vancouver.
 Canada Place, Stanley Park with their famous totem poles, Gastown and Chinatown, some of which were reminiscent of the 19th Century railroad construction made by the imported Chinese labours, were a part of the city tour.
-After a leisurely lunch, we herded into the cruise passenger terminal.
+After a leisurely lunch, we headed into the cruise passenger terminal.
 On completion of all the check-in formalities, we were assigned our cabins on the ship.

 By the time we walked around the ship and gawked at all the facilities, our suitcases were already in our assigned cabin along with an itinerary for the whole voyage as well as for the next day.